wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 ### Can we play with other party contexts?

 Yes.
-However you will need to discuss and agree on that shared context first.
+However you will need to discuss and agree on that shared context with other players.

 Examples